davicenna/davicenna.github.io/README.md

 ## About
 I am an Academic Assistant (Economics) at the Department of Economics, Universitas Gadjah Mada, Indonesia.
 I earned my bachelor's degree from the Department of Economics, Universitas Gadjah Mada, and my master's degree from the Research School of Economics, The Australian National University.
 I was a recipient of the LPDP scholarship by Indonesia's Ministry of Finance to pursue my master's program.
 My main research interests currently lie in the area of labour economics and development economics.

 In my spare time, I like going for a run!
-I also like hiking and trekking in nature!
+I also enjoy hiking and trekking in nature!

 ## Education
 - Master of Economic Policy - The Australian National University (ANU) (_2023 - 2024_)